CAT2 Peripheral Driver Library

 Clock Source

-The WDT is clocked by the ILO.
-The WDT must be disabled before disabling the ILO.
-Need to consider ILO accuracy while configuring WDT intervals to make sure that unwanted device resets do not occur on some devices.
+The WDT is clocked by the ILO (or Low-Frequency Clock for PSOC4 HVMS/PA devices).
+The WDT must be disabled before disabling the ILO (or Low-Frequency Clock).
+Need to consider ILO (or Low-Frequency Clock) accuracy while configuring WDT intervals to make sure that unwanted device resets do not occur on some devices.

 Refer to the device datasheet for more information on the oscillator accuracy.